“The name’s Balt,” he said to me.

 I glared back at him with conviction and the hologram switched off.

-PC broke the silence, “We’ve arrived back on Populous.”
+PC broke the silence, “We’ve arrived on Populous.”